extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/dcf_cli/advanced_cli.rst

               Type: integer
               Default: 600

-Next, we will go through the CLI required for |ipf| workflow.
+Next, we will go through the CLI required for DC Fabric workflows.
 Exploring each action in these packs is beyond the scope of this document.

 -----------------